OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - Configuration steps will require an Internet connection.
   - Once the configuration is completed, the Internet connection is not required anymore, `ssh` and `scp` will do the job.
+    - Note: `VNC` could also be an option to access the Graphical Desktop running on the Raspberry Pi.
+      But this could be too demanding for a Raspberry Pi Zero...
+To enable it, use `raspi-config` on the Raspberry Pi, to boot to Desktop, and start the VNC Server.

 #### So, let's go.
 - Use [Raspberry Pi imager](https://www.raspberrypi.com/software/) to flash a new SD Card